 Guests per Safari Vehicle

-Jembisa bush home is situated in its own malaria-free private game reserve, the Palala River Reserve, named after the river, that runs through it.
+Jembisa bush home is situated in its own malaria-free private game reserve in the beautiful wilderness above the Palala river in the Waterberg region of the northern Limpopo province of South Africa.
 Built originally as a family home, and still owned by the family, Jembisa has a wonderful atmosphere of relaxation and comfort.
 Staying here one does truly feel 'at home in the bush'.
 The lodge is built from local stone and thatch in harmony with its surroundings.
 It is a beautifully designed lodge with large, spacious rooms decorated with natural materials in an Afro-colonial style.

 Jembisa is for those looking for an exceptional, personal African Safari and can be booked on an exclusive or non-exclusive use basis.
 Having been a family home, Jembisa also benefits from some extras not usually found at safari lodges.
 For example, a library, reading room, games room, children’s trampoline and tennis court.
 It is perfect for family safaris or small groups of friends looking to experience true African hospitality and wildlife in a private, luxury safari lodge set within a private game reserve.